 Penny Drue Baird, Dessins787 Madison Ave., nr.
 67th St.; 212-288-3600; dessinsllc.com

-Baird draws on European styles to design warm, sophisticated interiors.
-Her spaces cover a range of aesthetics, from the cozy elegance of a provincial farmhouse to sleek, modern lines that frame stellar views of the Manhattan skyline.
+Baird draws on European styles to design warm, sophisticated interiors that are as functional as they are fabulous.
+Her spaces cover a range of aesthetics, from the cozy elegance of a provincial farmhouse to sleek lines that frame views of the Manhattan skyline.

 Philip Gorrivan410 E. 59th St., nr.
 First Ave., Ste.
 1A; 212-339-7696; philipgorrivan.com